Chapter 4

 Messaging Security

 Most chat messages aren't secure either.
-For instance, Telegram, a messaging app that claims to be encrypted and secure, doesn't even have E2EE (end-to-end encryption) enabled by default.
-And even when it allows E2EE, it is only for mobile clients, meaning you cannot use Telegram securely on a desktop client.
-Worse yet, Telegram breaks the first and most important rule of cryptography, which states, "Do not roll your own crypto," by using a self-rolled cryptography scheme for its E2EE chats.
-Additionally, Telegram servers are all closed-source; nobody has any idea how the messages and data on Telegram are stored.
-Are they encrypted?
-Who has access to these servers?
-Nobody knows.
-Telegram is the perfect example of a bad messaging app in my opinion.
-I know there are messaging apps worse than Telegram, but none of them claim to be private and secure.
-So, I will use Telegram as a bad example of a messaging app to explain what a messaging app needs to have.
+For instance, Telegram, a messaging app that claims to be encrypted and secure, doesn’t even have end-to-end encryption (E2EE) enabled by default.
+Even when it does offer E2EE, it is only available on mobile clients, meaning you cannot use Telegram securely with the desktop client.
+Worse, Telegram breaks the first and most important rule of cryptography, which states, "Do not roll your own crypto," by using a self-rolled cryptographic scheme for its E2E encrypted chats.
+Additionally, Telegram's servers are all closed source; nobody knows how the messages and data on Telegram are stored, whether they are encrypted, or who has access to these servers.
+Telegram is a perfect example of a poor messaging app in my opinion.
+While there are messaging apps that are worse than Telegram, they do not claim to be private and secure.
+Therefore, I will use Telegram as a bad example to explain what a messaging app should have.

-• End-to-end Encryption: A secure messaging app would allow E2EE messages with a known and audited cryptography scheme and implementation.
-Telegram allows it to some degree, but its cryptography is questionable.
+• End-to-End Encryption: A secure messaging app should offer E2EE with a known and audited cryptographic scheme and implementation.
+Telegram provides E2EE to some extent, but its cryptography is questionable.

-• Anonymous Sign-up: A private messaging app would allow you to sign up anonymously, usually using an email.
-Telegram and Signal use phone numbers, which is reasonable for reducing spam.
-However, there are ways around this, like buying an anonymous VoIP number using Monero or cash.
+• Anonymous Sign-Up: A private messaging app should allow you to sign up anonymously, typically using an email.
+Telegram and Signal use phone numbers, which is reasonable for reducing spam, but there are ways around it, such as buying an anonymous VoIP number using Monero or cash.

-• Transparency: A secure messaging app should be transparent about how they store data, what data they store, and in what scenarios the data can be handed over to authorities.
+• Transparency: A secure messaging app should be transparent about how they store data, what data they store, and under what circumstances the data can be handed over to authorities.

-• Metadata Collection: Every message and account has some metadata that usually isn't encrypted.
-Telegram collects a lot about you, like your name, sign-up date, IP addresses, 2FA email, phone number, contacts, people you frequently talk to, and all your messages (if you do not use E2EE).
-They can hand this data over to authorities if they have to.
-Signal, on the other hand, collects little to no metadata about you and doesn't have much to hand over even if a court order compels them to do so.
+• Metadata Collection: Every message and account has some metadata that isn't usually encrypted.
+Telegram collects a lot of metadata about you, including your name, sign-up date, IP addresses, 2FA email, phone number, contacts, people you frequently talk to, and all your messages (if you do not use E2EE).
+They can hand this data over to authorities if required.
+In contrast, Signal collects little to no metadata about you and doesn’t have much to hand over even if a court order compels them to do so.

-• Popularity: We can't make people use what we use.
-If everyone I know uses Telegram, I have to use Telegram too, and that's a big part of a messaging app.
-I might prefer Matrix over Signal, though Signal has better security and collects less metadata than Matrix, but most people I talk to use Matrix, so I have to make some sacrifices here.
+• Popularity: We can't make everyone use the same app.
+If everyone I know uses Telegram, I have to use Telegram too.
+This is a significant factor for a messaging app.
+I might use Matrix over Signal, despite Signal having better security and collecting less metadata than Matrix, because most people I talk with use Matrix, so I have to make some sacrifices.

 Your threat model plays a huge role here.
-You might not care at all if your messages with your friends can be read by Telegram or any other company.
+You might not care if your messages with friends are readable by Telegram or any other company.
 It depends on you and your threat model.

 Choosing a secure VPN

-Normally when you use the internet, your ISP can technically see all the data that is passing through the network.
-But nowadays, with most websites and services supporting TLS/SSL encryption, your ISP is not able to see much.
-However, they can still figure out the IP address and the domain name that you're requesting.
+Normally, when you use the internet, your ISP can technically see all the data passing through the network.
+However, with most websites and services supporting TLS/SSL encryption today, your ISP cannot see much of the data, but they can still determine the IP address and domain name that you're requesting.
 Anything that your ISP can see, your VPN provider can see as well.
-Because of that, VPNs are mostly a shift in trust.
-For example, my ISP logs a lot of information that I don't want to be logged, and they hold the data for a long period of time.
-The VPN provider that I use (ProtonVPN and Mullvad) promise not to log anything.
-They're reputable privacy-focused VPN providers and they allow anonymous payments, especially Mullvad VPN.
-So in this scenario, I prefer to use the VPN all the time because I trust it more than my ISP.
+Because of this, VPNs are mostly a shift in trust.
+For example, my ISP logs a lot of information that I prefer not to be logged and retains this data for a long period of time.
+However, the VPN provider I use (ProtonVPN and Mullvad) promises not to log anything.
+They are reputable, privacy-focused VPN providers that allow anonymous payments, especially Mullvad VPN.
+In this scenario, I prefer using the VPN all the time because I trust it more than my ISP.
+Sometimes, using a VPN is about bypassing censorship.
+VPNs are great for this as they encrypt the data passing through the network, making it difficult for censorship systems to detect.
+But even in this case, it is still a matter of shifting trust, and the VPN should collect little to no data about us and our activities.

 graph TD;